360 Video | 5 Things To Know Before You Start Planning

 360 video is a bit of a paradox.
 While some pundits love to group it in with augmented and virtual reality, others don’t.
-It’s all a bit confusing for the consumer (who probably doesn’t really care) but for someone in the business it is worth at least being clear about what we are talking about.
+It’s all a bit confusing for the consumer (who probably doesn’t really care).
+However, for someone in the business of video, it is worth at least being clear about what we are talking about.

 VR and AR deal with virtual worlds.
 That means those worlds need to be created.
 In order to experience true VR or AR you need to wear a headset.
 With 360 video, the majority of the content being created today can be viewed on phone, PC or TV – think rectangular screen.

-So when we talk about 360 video, for the majority of the time we are filming our surroundings and then stitching the content together to be viewed on a rectangular screen whereas VR and AR are creating fictionalised worlds.
+When we discuss 360 videos, we mean filming our surroundings and then stitching the content to be viewed in a rectangular ratio.
+This differs to VR and AR where we are creating fictionalised worlds.

 RTÉ announces partnership with Samsung around 360° video